Unmet Emotional Needs Worksheet

 Step 5: Identify coping mechanisms and support systems

-Work with your patient to list healthy coping mechanisms and steps to build or strengthen their support system.
+Work with your patient to list healthy coping mechanisms and their current support system.
+You can also ask them about any professional resources that might help.
 This step is vital in empowering them to take proactive measures to address their unmet needs.

 Step 6: Develop an action plan

 Guide your patient in setting specific short-term and long-term goals for addressing their unmet emotional needs.
-Help them outline actionable steps and schedule regular reviews for tracking progress and making necessary adjustments.
+Help them outline actionable steps to achieve these goals.
+You can use this Action Plan Template to refine your practice and improve client success.
+After finishing the worksheet, they can also add their personal reflections.

 Step 7: Provide professional observations and recommendations

-Conclude by adding your professional observations, recommendations, and notes.
+Conclude by adding your professional notes and recommendations.
 This can include insights into the patient's progress, additional strategies, or referrals to other resources if needed.

-The Unmet Emotional Needs Worksheet is a valuable tool in mental health care, offering several benefits for both healthcare professionals and their patients.
+The Unmet Emotional Needs Worksheet is valuable in mental health care, offering several benefits for healthcare professionals and their patients.
 Here are some of the key advantages of using this worksheet:

 Enhanced self-awareness